ClementNerma/Rave/docs/cooking.md

 The program managing the toolchain is called Raven ; you can download it from [the official website](https://rave-lang.netlify.com/install).
 Download it, run the program and follow the instructions on your screen.

+You should be asked weither you want the minimal, customized or full installation.
+Because we will explore all of the toolchain's capabilities in this book, we will need all of it, so select the full installation.
+It may take a bit of time as it will download and install many different softwares on your machine, so let's get a cup of coffee during the wait ;)

-To ensure Raven is installed correctly, open a terminal and type:
+Once install finishes, in order to ensure Raven is installed correctly, open a terminal and type:

 ```shell
 raven -v
 ```

 If it displays a version number, then Raven is successfully installed on your system!

-All examples in this book will be given for the Linux platform, but they work the same way on Windows, Mac OS and other systems.

 ### The toolchain's point